maviz/manager-app/README.md

 > When manager updates any payment_request, this is sent to the RabbitMQ server using the direct strategy with a routing key.
 This key is used for mapping with the queue.
 Contractor app has a subscription to the channel and it gets the message when Manager updates the payment_request.
 To have a link between payment_req on Contractor and Manager side, the payment request record on the manager side has an additional field called 'transaction_id' which save the hashed version of integer database id of the record.
 This helps in fetching the record for updation when a change event hits the contractor app.

 > Contractor app has a dispatcher to dispatch create payment request events to RabbitMQ server.
-Manager app has a Subscriber that subscribes to the channel to get event notifications for the update event on payment_request by Manage.
+Manager app has a Subscriber that subscribes to the channel to get event notifications for the create event and Contractor app listens for update events.

 > Manager app has a dipatcher to transmit update events and a subscriber to catch create events.